ItsHyde-dev/http-client-rust/README.md

 http-client -p <filepath>
 ```

-## 📋 File Format
+## 📋 Custom File Format

-The HTTP REST client project supports a custom file format for specifying requests.
+The HTTP REST client project supports a custom file format for specifying requests by using *"-m custom"*.
 This structure allows for easy organization and customization of HTTP requests.
 Below is an example of the file format:

 ```plaintext
 ########